 4. Raspberries | Water Content 92%

-Combine 1 cup of raspberries, 1 cup of spinach, 1 frozen banana with 1/2 cup water and throw in 2 tablespoons of ground flaxseed.
+Combine 1 cup of raspberries, 1 cup of spinach, 1 frozen banana with ½ cup water and throw in 2 tablespoons of ground flaxseed.
 Blend and then down 4 grams of yummy soluble fibre, (ground flaxseed is easier for your body to absorb).
+We combined them with beets and ground flaxseed in this antioxidant rich smoothie here.

 5. Spinach | Water Content 92%